karenfreemansmith/Template-GulpDeploy/README.md

 **setup concat gulptask, make it a dependency for browserify *npm install gulp-uglify --save --only=dev
-**setup mimimize gulptask, make it a dependency for concat
+**setup mimimize gulptask, make it a dependency for concat *npm install gulp-util --save --only=dev
+**setup productionBuild variable
+**and "build" task that starts with min if production and browserify if not *npm install del --save --only=dev
+**add "clean" task to delete files before build **insert "clean" as dependency for build
+*npm install jshint --save --only=dev
+*npm install gulp-jshint --save --only=dev